thomcc/arcstr/README.md

-A better reference-counted string type.
+# `arcstr`: A better reference-counted string type.

-Or, really the intent is for it to have a couple of those.
-It just has one at the moment: `ArcStr`, which has the following benefits over `Arc<str>`, and such:
+Or, "types" hopefully — plural.
+The intent is for it to have a couple of those.

+It just has one at the moment: `ArcStr`, which is the important one anyway, and has over `Arc<str>`.

 - Only a single pointer.
 Great for cases where you want to keep the data structure lightweight or need to do some FFI stuff with it or who knows.